sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 The Azure DevOps pipeline YAML allows you to specify conditioned expressions which are evaulated when pipeline is started.
 Sharpliner allows to defined conditioned blocks as well in almost any part of the definition.
-This feature was a little bit problematic to mimic in C# but we've found a nice way to express these.
+This feature was a little bit problematic to mimic in C# but we've found a nice way to express these:

-For variable definitions, we have a really comfortable way of defining conditioned definitions:
 ```csharp
     Variables =
     {